violapterinblog/violapterinblog.github.io/_posts/notices/2017-03-17-installing-arch-linux.md

 Translated, this means that we start the X server, if the display variable is not a null string, and if the virtual terminal number of the X desktop group is not empty, indicating there is only one terminal instance.

 This guide ends here,
-because, in the presence of a beautiful GUI, instead of the scary black-and-white command line, I am sure the readers will surely figure out themselves how to install relevant packages.
+because, in the presence of a beautiful GUI, instead of the scary black-and-white command line, I am sure the readers will figure out how to install relevant applications.

 # References